AynurRashidnasl/AynurRashidnasl/README.md

 - 💻 I’m looking to collaborate on Projects that will help me learn Python
 - 📫 How to reach me https://www.linkedin.com/in/aynur-rashidnasl-4385a92b5
 - 😄 Pronouns: she
-- ⚡ Fun fact: f I start something, I’ll definitely finish it.
+- ⚡ Fun fact: If I start something, I’ll definitely finish it.
 - If I don’t, you can be sure I’m probably not around anymore

 <!---